NovaSoftworks/nova_game-client/README.md

 Alternatively, you can configure your local environment with `Node 20 (including npm)`.

-## Running the app
+## Running the app in dev mode
-- Build the project with the `npm run start` command.
+- Run the project with the `npm run start` command.
 - Open the app at http://localhost:1234.

 Note: if running outside of the Dev Container, you will need to run `npm install` first.